worthyag/SixLove/draftReport.md

 *Exploring tennis novice linear progression.*

 [Section 1.1](#11-introduction-and-background) delineated the fundamental features and principles of Novice LP.
 Now, the focus shifts to customising and applying these concepts to the realm of tennis.
-This brings us to the definition of tennis novice linear progression (TNLP).
+This brings us to the definition of tennis novice linear progression (TNLP)- a program that I have created based on Novice LP.
 TNLP represents a structured and incremental approach to skill development for novice tennis players.
 It places emphasis on foundational strokes, court awareness, fitness, and overall improvement in tennis proficiency.
 TNLP is built upon five core principles:

 1. Fundamental tennis strokes
 2. Linear progression in skill development